runwayml/learn/docs/getting-started/models-101.md

-# Models 101
+# Machine Learning Models

-At the core of Runway you will find machine learning models.
-But exactly what do we mean by the term *model* and how can we use a model?
-Here we discuss what a model is and how to use it in Runway.
+Runway is a platform for publishing open source, pre-trained machine learning models.
+What do we mean by the term **model**, and how can we use one in Runway?

-## What is a Model?
+### What is a Model?

-The term model often refers to the result of training a machine learning algorithm with a specific data set.
-This learning algorithm uses the data its provided to learn a series of rules that are encoded into what we call a model.
-We can then use the model, or the learned set of rules, for a variety of things.
+The term model refers to the result of training a machine learning algorithm with a dataset.
+The algorithm finds patterns within the data and develops its own rules for how to represent—or model—those patterns to perform a specific task.
+These rules are not designed by humans, they are learned from the data on which the model is trained.

-For example, a model may learn how to detect a face in a video or image.
-For this to happen, someone has to train the learning algorithm with images containing the faces we want to detect.
-Once the algorithm has use the provided data to come up with a series of rules of what faces look like, we have a machine learning model.
-If trained properly, this model should be able to detect a face in an image or video.

-When providing an algorithm data – such as images, text, or audio files - we refer to the data as *training data*.
-When the model is created and the algorithms have finished learning about the data, we can *test* the model to see if it was able to learn from the training data.
+For example, a model may learn to detect a face in a video or image.
+In order to recognize faces, it needs to be trained on a dataset of many different types of faces.
+Once trained, it should be able to recognize faces from pictures or videos it has never seen before.
+In reality the process is complex: it involves collecting a large number of data points, creating multiple datasets (for training, validation, and testing), designing the model architecture, selecting the right hyperparameters, and then training the model using high-performance dedicated hardware, such as a graphics processing unit (GPU).

+People build models in different programming languages, with different frameworks, and for different purposes, such as to recognize emotions, objects, people, body positions, hot-dogs, spam email, and unique sounds.
+There are models that generate photorealistic faces, captions, streets, building facades, human voices, and videos of airplanes morphing into cats.
+Some models detect cancer, malaria, and HIV.

+It is important to note that models are trained on the data given to them, which means that they incoporate the biases of that data.
+Some trained models are ethically dubious and raise important questions about the social impact of algorithms in our society, such as models used to screen job applicants or to predict crime.

+Reality is complex, and a model will never completely mimic real phenomena.
+But models can capture and reproduce the broad strokes of generalizable behavior.
+As you venture down the exciting path of machine learning, keep in mind the famous words of the great statistician George Box: "All models are wrong, but some are useful".

 ### Types of Models

 There are many types of machine learning models.
-But in general, we can categorize models in three broad types.
-Models to Extract and Identify, Models to Generate, and Models to Transform.
+To start, we can categorize models in three broad types:

-- **Extract and Identify**: These are models that can extract and identify information from some form of input.
+- **Extract and Identify**: These models extract and identify information from some form of input.
 For example, facial tracking models identify if a face exists in an image.
-- **Generate**: These are models that can generate synthetic outputs based on the data it has been trained on.
-They can hallucinate new images, text, sound, and more.
-- **Transform**: These are models that are able to transform and modify a given input.
-Think of automated translation from one language into another.

-### Models in the world

-People have trained and built models for many different purposes.
-Below are examples of what models can learn to do:

-* **Extract and Identify**: Objects, people's body positions, animals, face expressions, types of music.
-Even carcinogenic cells and malaria.
+Other examples include detecting objects, body positions, animals, facial expressions, types of music, and even carcinogenic cells and malaria.
-* **Generate**: Photorealistic images, coherent text and music.
+- **Generate**: These models generate synthetic outputs based its training data, such as photorealistic images, coherent text, and music.
-* **Transform**: Apply image stylization and colorization techniques.
+- **Transform**: These models transform or modify a given input and some examples include automatic language translation as well as image stylization and colorization techniques.

-Some trained models are ethically dubious and raise important questions about the social impact of algorithms and biases in our society such as models used to screen job applicants or predict crime.
-People build models in different programming languages, with different frameworks, and for different purposes.

-## Using Models in Runway
+### Using Models in Runway

-In Runway, you can run and create a variety of machine learning models.
-Models can be used and run in Runway's cloud infrastructure or run locally on your computer.
-Find out more about [how to run your first model in Runway](tutorials/tutorial_t2i.md).
+Depending on the model, there are two ways to run models in Runway: locally, using your computer's CPU, or with a remote GPU in Runway's cloud infrastructure.
+To run a model on your computer, you'll need to download it and also install Docker.
+Visit our guide to learn how to [Run Models Locally (With Docker)](how-to/run-models-locally.md).
+Running a model with remote GPU [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but the model runs much faster (and we don't have to wait several minutes for it to download).

+Try running your first model in Runway [here](tutorials/tutorial_t2i.md)!

+You can also import your own machine learning models for your creative projects.
+Visit our [model importing guide](how-to/import-models.md) to learn more.

-## Model Licenses, Attributions, and Publishers
+### Model Licenses, Attributions, and Publishers

-It's important to note that every model in Runway is licensed for a specific type of use.
+Every model in Runway is licensed for a specific type of use.
 Please do check before using them!
-Some of the model's outputs may be restricted to non-commercial purposes.
-You can learn more about the license of a model in its 'License' tab.
+Some of the models' outputs may be restricted to non-commercial purposes.
+You can learn more about the license on a model's overview page in its 'License' tab.

 ![Licensing](assets/images/model_101/licensing_attributes.png)